 I was thinking that, rather than every student saying the same thing, “Here,” why not have then each reply with something unique?
 In my first class, I asked them to reply with their favourite colour when I called their name.
 Attendance took a little longer, but the break from routine generated some excitement.

 In my other classes, I asked other predictable questions:

 - Who would you like to have coffee with?

 - What’s one book you’d want on a desert island?

 - In which historical period would you like to live?

 Then we got a little more creative:

-- a political or cultural figure you like to hit with a pie in the face, or give a carnation?
+- Which political or cultural figure would you like to hit with a pie in the face, or give a carnation?

-- your “spirit” animal?
-Your “spirit” kitchen appliance?
+- What is your “spirit” animal?
+No, your “spirit” kitchen appliance?